libelle/statgal2/README.md

 # statgal2
-Quick'n'Dirty Static Gallery Builder with a few interesting features
+**Quick'n'Dirty Static Gallery Builder with a few interesting features.**

+*Need I emphasize it's cruftalicious?
+It works, but only by dumb luck.
+Don't say you weren't warned.*

 - Given a hierarchy of directories containing images and videos, build a static gallery.